Top Posts

 Day 1: Windhoek to Etosha National Park

 After loading up the truck, we began the long journey north towards Etosha National Park.
-It is roughly 500 kilometres from Windhoek, so there were several stops along the way to stretch our legs, grab supplies and stock up on snacks and drinks.
+It is roughly 500 kilometres from Windhoek, so there were several stops along the way to stretch our legs and use the bathroom, grab supplies and stock up on snacks and drinks.
 The scenery gradually became more remote as we headed deeper into Namibia.
 Even before reaching the national park we were spotting wildlife alongside the road, including giraffes and warthogs.

 By late afternoon we arrived at Etosha National Park through Namutoni Gate and immediately started spotting animals.
 Within a short time we had already seen elephants, giraffes, zebras and various antelope species.

 Our accommodation for the night was Halali Resort, operated by Namibia Wildlife Resorts inside the national park.
 We were pleasantly surprised by the facilities.
 The rooms were twin-share with private bathrooms, and after a long day on the road it was nice to settle in before dinner which was served buffet style and included grilled game meat, chicken, pasta, salads and fresh bread.
 Soft drinks were included, while alcoholic drinks could be purchased separately.
-After dinner, we headed to bed excited for our first full day of safari.
+After dinner, we headed to on-site watering hole to see if we could glimpse any animals, but it was mostly just birds.
+After that was bed and we were excited for our first full day of safari.

 Day 2: Exploring Etosha National Park